 What are mental health problems?

-Mental health problems can include a wide range of disorders, from everyday worries we all experience to serious long-term conditions.
+Mental health problems can include a wide range of disorders, from everyday worries we all experience to serious long-term conditions, and everything in between.
 Mental health problems affect the way people think, feel and behave.

 It is hard to get accurate statistics on mental health in the UK.
-However, it is estimated that 25% of Brits will have problems with mental health at some point in their lives.
+However, mental health charity MIND are probably the best at bringing them together.
+They estimate that 25% of Brits will experience mental and emotional distress at some point in their lives.
 Surveys have shown that mental health problems affect 10% of children and young people.
 And further studies have shown that 75% of mental health problems are established by the age of 24 – making early intervention beneficial to good mental health during adulthood.

 Mental health problems are generally divided into common mental health problems and severe mental health problems.
 Common problems include disorders that can be seen as extreme forms of ‘normal’ behaviour, such as depression, anxiety and panic.
-Severe problems, including eating disorders, schizophrenia, personality disorders and bipolar disorder, may cause psychotic symptoms, such as hallucinations and delusions.
+Severe problems include eating disorders, schizophrenia, personality disorders and bipolar disorder, may cause psychotic symptoms, such as hallucinations and delusions.

 Mental health problems often contribute to symptoms, feelings and behaviours such as panic attacks, self-harm, suicidal thoughts and psychotic experiences.